briannguyensuffolk/isom835_termproject/README.md

 # Smart Logistics Dataset Analysis and Predictive Modeling
-I selected smart_logistics_dataset and apply the entire predictive analytics workflow, including data exploration, cleaning, business question formulation, model building, and insight generation.
+I selected a smart_logistics_dataset file from Kaggle and apply the entire predictive analytics workflow, including data exploration, cleaning, business question formulation, model building, and insight generation.
 This project simulates real-world scenarios and will help me develop practical skills in data analytics.

 ## Objective
 - Analyze factors influencing logistics delays, such as traffic, waiting time, and inventory levels.